 Practicum is located in the EDPRAC 607 course.
 The quality of learning for candidates is linked to the quality of experiences for professional development that occurs in schools.
 To this end the practicum is delivered in a consortium of schools during the programme.
-There will be a shared understanding of the developmental progression of the programme between the schools, the candidate and University of Auckland, Faculty of Education staff.
+There will be a shared understanding of the developmental progression of the programme between the schools, the candidate and University of Auckland, Faculty of Education and Social Work staff.

-This understanding will provide the opportunity for the candidates to take responsibility for their learning with the support of University of Auckland, Faculty of Education and school staff.
+This understanding will provide the opportunity for the candidates to take responsibility for their learning with the support of staff at the University of Auckland, Faculty of Education and Social Work and school staff.
 The practicum will provide candidates with the opportunity to synthesise the knowledge, understandings and dispositions gained from all of the curriculum papers.